SANE Resources logo

 A:

-Licensed as a Clinical Social Worker and Independent Substance Abuse Counselor, and having earned specialized certification as a Sex Addiction Therapist, I am professionally considered a "psychotherapist" and use different ecclectic and EMDR therapy methods, aimed at the whole person.
+Licensed as a Clinical Social Worker, Independent Substance Abuse Counselor, and having earned specialized certification as a Sex Addiction Therapist and Multiple Addictions Therapist, I am professionally considered a "psychotherapist" and use different ecclectic and EMDR therapy methods, aimed at the whole person.
 For instance, psychiatrists might use medication as their principal method of treatment, while I tend to look at all aspects of a person's unique experiences and how everything fits together.
 For example, if you go to a physician's office for the flu, you might receive "the prescribed" medication or shot, and general advice, and your doctor will also take in to consideration your own individual medcial history, allergies and unique needs.
-When you come in to my office we'll explore what fits for you based on what is generally prescribed as effective treatment, and also take in to consideration your own unique psychological, biomedical, social and emotional history and individual needs and wants.
+When you come in to my office we'll explore what fits for you and take in to consideration your own unique psychological, biomedical, social and emotional history and individual needs, wants and abilities are.

 Q: What do you charge and do you take any insurance?